RReiso/foodskip/README.md

 </p>
 <p align="center">
 <img src="./public/video/foodskip.gif" width="500"></p>
+<h3 align="center"><a  href="https://foodskip.herokuapp.com/">See live</a></h3>

 ## Description

 A food pick-up service ordering app built with Node.js, Express and JQuery, using PostgreSQL for development database.
 The app serves as an intermediary between the restaurant and client and integrates Twilio API for SMS notifications.

+## Interact with the App

+See the app live [here](https://foodskip.herokuapp.com/).
+In the address bar after `https://foodskip.herokuapp.com/` add `users/3` to simulate login of a user.
+Play around by adding and removing menu items from the order.
+Refresh the browser to see that your order has not been lost!
+This app uses the trial version of Twilio service so you will not be able to receive an sms confirmation for your order.

 ## Key Features